SymfonyCasts/lemon-squeezy/sfcasts/outline/outline.md

   in the Ngrok inspector - I love Ngrok!
 - Ah, the error!
 Well, that makes sense, that webhook does not have a user ID set on custom data.
-- OK, let's checkout again.
+- OK, let's check out again.
 - Ah, an error.
 The custom data should be string.
 - Typecast user ID to string: `$attributes['checkout_data']['custom']['user_id'] = (string)$user->getId();`.
 - Try again - now success!
 - Check the webhook - now we have the user ID.
 - Check the DB: `bin/console doctrine:query:sql "SELECT * FROM user WHERE id = 3"`.
-- Now the user have customer ID set and we can leverage it in our app to show the link to orders list.
+- Now the user have customer ID set, and we can leverage it in our app to show the link to orders list.

 ## Testing webhooks